populationgenomics/metamist/db/backup/README.md

 - Delete `sm_db_dev_instance`
 - Create a new prod instance (VM_PROD) and restore in line with the [recovery procedures](#Recovery).
 - Validate the new instance in line with the [validation procedures](#Set-Up).
-- Test the SM API. #TODO -
+- Test the SM API.
+(The testing workflow is currently under development [#35](https://github.com/populationgenomics/sample-metadata/pull/35))
 - Following successful validation, update the db-validate-backup secret to reassign the `p_host` field to match the address of VM_PROD.
 - Delete VM_COPY.